Skip to main content

 Quick Walkthrough#

-Here is a minimal end-to-end workflow from initiative to implementation:
+Here is a minimal end-to-end workflow from initiative to implementation and commit:

 1. Create an Initiative#